Amir-Nassimi/Spectra-Vision-Studio/README.md

 ## License

-Super Spectra Vision is open-sourced under the MIT License.
+Spectra Vision Studio is open-sourced under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Contributions

-While we deeply value community input and interest in Super Spectra Vision, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
+While we deeply value community input and interest in Spectra Vision Studio, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
 We are incredibly grateful for your support and understanding.
 Please stay tuned for future updates when we'll be ready to welcome contributions with open arms.